TopG85/Safeguarding/README.md

 ### 5. Community Members
 **AS A** community member or concerned citizen
-**I WANT EASY** access to information about recognizing and reporting safeguarding concerns
+**I WANT EASY** access to information about recognising and reporting safeguarding concerns
 **SO THAT I CAN HAVE KEY** knowledge about child protection in my community
 **AND CLEAR INFORMATION** about how to take appropriate action when needed